-Meteorologist Katie Vossler joined the Good Morning East Texas team in April 2017, but she's no stranger to East Texas.
+Meteorologist Katie Vossler is a part of the Good Morning East Texas team and no stranger to East Texas.

 Katie was born and raised right here in the Piney Woods.
 A proud graduate of Troup High school and Tyler Junior College, Katie earned an associate's degree in Physics before transferring to the University of Oklahoma to earn a B.S. in Meteorology at one of the country's most prestigious weather schools.